FAQ: Non-viral Hepatitis Linked to “Real Water” Brand Alkaline Water

 Acute non-viral hepatitis is an inflammation of the liver that can be caused by exposure to some medications, drugs, alcohol, and toxins.
 It can also be caused by autoimmune disease.
 Though hepatitis can have many causes, symptoms are often the same and can include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, light-colored stools, joint pain, and yellow skin or eyes.
 If you are currently experiencing these symptoms or have other symptoms that concern you, contact your health care provider to report your symptoms and receive care.

-I drank Real Water and experienced these symptoms?
+I drank Real Water and experienced these symptoms.
 What should I do?

-If you are currently experiencing symptoms or feeling ill, you should contact your health care provider.
 If you experienced symptoms after drinking Real Water, the Health District has set up a survey for people to report to the Health District.

 What are the recommendations for the public?